 Night Trap Switch Review

 Night Trap has its fair share of history that comes pre-loaded with the game.
-Its legacy is well-documented, and like the golden age of DVDs, the game features many extras, including snippets of the court cases where Chairman of Nintendo America, Howard Lincoln, declares that the game will never see the light of day of a Nintendo system.
+Its legacy is well-documented, and like the golden age of DVDs, the game features many extras, including snippets of the court cases where the Chairman of Nintendo America, Howard Lincoln, declares that the game will never see the light of day of a Nintendo system.

 Spoiler alert: Night Trap doesn’t feature any blood and guts, zero nudity and not one ounce of profanity.
 Considering the game didn’t come out in the Middle Ages, it’s quite pathetic how this was dealt with, but it gave rise to certification in games.

 While it was hard to either buy or rent Mortal Kombat from Blockbusters as a kid, in hindsight, as a *heh* responsible adult, I’m glad that a system exists to limit children to graphic violence.
-Not that it stops some parents letting their kids play GTA and calling their parents names.
+Not that it stops some parents from letting their kids play GTA and calling their parents names.

 Booby Trap